ts2017185/hex-color-guessing-game/README.md

 ### User Stories

+- As a user, I want to know how to play the game.
 - As a user, I want to see my score at the end of the game.
 - As a user, I want to know how much time I have left to guess a color.
 - As a user, I want to know when I have completed the game.